andrewleader/tacotunesday/docs/kitchen/fresh-water-plumbing.md

 You don't need anything super high pressure for just a faucet.
 I bought the [SEAFLO 35 PSI pump](https://www.amazon.com/gp/product/B00DLKT4OO/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), which has been plenty of pressure.

 It's definitely noisy when you're using the water, but the convenience of having an adjustable speed faucet is really nice.

+Using the DC Buck Converter mentioned above helps keep the noise down.

 ## Power switch for water pump